Reduced Operator Approximation for Modelling Open Quantum Systems: Numerical examples and comparison with other methods

 \section{Numerical examples and comparison with other methods}

-In this section we present an example application of our method to the description of a molecular aggregate interacting with a non-Markovian quantum bath, and compare it with two other techniques: the pseudomode method~\cite{pseudomode,pseudomode2} (PM) and non-Markovian quantum state diffusion~\cite{strunz} within an approximation called the zero-order functional expansion~\cite{nmqsd} (NMQSD).
+In this section we demonstrate ROA by applying it to a molecular aggregate interacting with a non-Markovian quantum bath, and compare the obtained results with two other techniques: the pseudomode method\,\cite{pseudomode,pseudomode2} (PM) and the non-Markovian quantum state diffusion~\cite{strunz:1997,strunz} within an approximation called the zero-order functional expansion~\cite{nmqsd} (QSD).

-The PM method replaces each Lorentzian peak in the spectral density by a pseudomode with a complex frequency, and models the dynamics of the original system and bath by simulating exactly, in the Schr\"{o}dinger picture, the system interacting with this pseudomode bath.
+The PM replaces each Lorentzian peak in the spectral density by a pseudomode with a complex frequency, and models the dynamics of the original system and bath by simulating exactly, in the Schr\"{o}dinger picture, the system interacting with this pseudomode bath.
 As the reduced density matrix of the system $\rho_s(t)$ obtained in this way is exact, we use the PM method as our reference.
-The downside of the PM method is that, since it requires an exact simulation of a quantum many-body system, its computational requirements increase exponentially with the number of bath spectral density peaks.
-The other method used for comparison, the non-Markovian quantum state diffusion, uses a Monte-Carlo simulation to calculate $\rho_t(s)$.
-Its main advantage is the slow growth of the computational requirements with the system size.
-On the other hand, this method does not allow for direct control of the total energy, unlike our method.
-Moreover, a numerically feasible realisation of the non-Markovian quantum state diffusion requires a further approximation such as the abstract zero-order functional expansion (ZOFE)~\cite{nmqsd} that we compare our results against.
-In fact, we are not aware of any other practical, generally applicable implementation of NMQSD.
+The downside of the PM method is that, since it involves an exact simulation of a quantum many-body system, its computational requirements increase exponentially with the number of bath spectral density peaks.
+Quite differently, QSD uses a Monte-Carlo simulation to calculate $\rho_s(t)$, facilitating the slow growth of the computational requirements with the system size.
+However, a numerically feasible realisation of the non-Markovian quantum state diffusion requires a further approximation such as the abstract zero-order functional expansion (ZOFE)~\cite{nmqsd} that we compare our results against.
+(In fact, we are not aware of any other practical, generally applicable implementation of QSD.)
+Furthermore, unlike our method, QSD does not allow for direct control of the total energy.